 Behavior and Temperament

-Being that dogs are the descendants to wolves, they have a lot of the same basic traits and characteristics in terms of protection and territory, but domestic dogs have been selectively breed for thousands of years to live among humans so the wild characteristics have been greatly altered.
+Being that dogs are the descendants of wolves, they have a lot of the same basic traits and characteristics in terms of protection and territory, but domestic dogs have been selectively bred for thousands of years to live among humans, so the wild characteristics have been greatly altered.

 Wolf hybrids are generally going to have behaviors of the wolf and the dog, but it is completely unrealistic to expect a hybrid to act like a domestic dog.
 Training will never eliminate the natural behaviors and characteristics of a wolf or a hybrid, so you will never be able to completely suppress the natural instincts.

-Puppies will be more accepting to humans than adult hybrids.
+Puppies will be more accepting of humans than adult hybrids.
 Puppies will be more willing to submit to humans, as well.
 After they turn about two years old, wolves start to challenge their pack, so don't assume a wolf/dog mix is not going to ever try to win his dominance over you.
 Hybrids will live in captivity with humans with great ease, but if you show even a simple sign of weakness, such as fatigue, frustration, or even an injury, you may find yourself in a battle over dominance, which can end in a fatality for you or the hybrid.
-(According to the CDC, there have been about 14 fatalities reported between 1979 and 1998 due to wolf-dogs; they are 6th in dog attack fatalities.
-But, like all dog statistics, you can't take these numbers as the word of God or 100 percent truthful, considering that it can be hard to distinguish a wolf mix from just a regular dog mix with no wolf genetics.)

 Studies show that neutering dogs reduces aggression and dominance problems, but when neutering a hybrid, you'll only notice differences during mating season, not throughout the year.